BBMRI-ERIC/negotiator-v2/README.md

 - You don't need to be authenticated from PERUN (our identity provider) to use the application.
 You can just select one of the two roles at the login screen.

+- You can run the application without connecting it with a directory.
+This would mean that you can not make/edit queries.
+  However, you can still work with dummy queries given in the dummy data.

 - You can create dummy data by setting `de.samply.development.deployDummyData` to `true`(Also in the bbmri.negotiator.xml).

+Now if the application is started; after creating the database, the dummy data would be added to the database.

+The directory synchronization task fails in this case(because there is no connection to the directory) but that should not effect working of the negotiator.
+The directory synchronization can also be switched off by commenting out the following line from de.samply.bbmri.negotiator.listener.ServletListner.java

+`timer.schedule(new DirectorySynchronizeTask(), 10000, 1000 * 60 * 60);`

 ## Installation